grafana/tempo/docs/sources/tempo/introduction/_index.md

 aliases:
   - /docs/tempo/getting-started/traces
   - /docs/tempo/traces
 description: "What are traces?
-Learn about tracing and how you can use them."
+Learn about traces and how you can use them."
 keywords:
   - Grafana
   - traces